OrthoIndy and OrthoIndy Hospital’s Patient Rights & Responsibilities

 I. You have the right to access information contained in your clinical records within a reasonable time frame.
 We use electronic medical records so most of your medical records are stored in our computers instead of on paper.
 We will provide a copy for you upon your request.

-M. You have the right to know the reasons for any proposed change in the Professional Staff responsible for your care.
+M. You have the right to know the reasons for any proposed change in the professional staff responsible for your care.

 N. You have the right to know the reasons for your transfer either within or outside the hospital.
 If you need care that we don’t provide at our facility, you will be told that we don’t offer the service and asked about a transfer to another hospital.
-Before a transfer we will contact the other hospital to make sure they have the services you need and that they agree to your transfer.
-In an emergency, you will be provided with care to stabilize your condition before your transfer.
+Before a transfer we will contact the other hospital to make sure they have the services you need, and they agree to your transfer.
+In an emergency, you will be provided with care to stabilize your condition before transfer.
 A physician is at the hospital 24 hours a day, every day.
 A physician may not be present in the hospital outpatient department during all hours services are furnished to patients.